Stop motion: 1960s and 1970s

 At very much the same time in the UK, Peter Lord and David Sproxton formed Aardman Animations that would produce many commercials, TV series, short films and eventually also feature films.
 In 1976 they created the character Morph who appeared as an animated side-kick to the TV presenter Tony Hart on his BBC TV programme Take Hart.
 The five-inch-high presenter was made from a traditional British modelling clay called Plasticine.
 In 1977 they started on a series of animated films, again using modelling clay, but this time made for a more adult audience.
 The soundtrack for Down and Out was recorded in a Salvation Army Hostel and Plasticine puppets were animated to dramatise the dialogue.
 A second film, also for the BBC followed in 1978.
 A TV series The Amazing Adventures of Morph was aired in 1980.
-They also produced a notable music video for "Sledgehammer", a song by Peter Gabriel.

 Sand-coated puppet animation was used in the Oscar-winning 1977 film The Sand Castle, produced by Dutch-Canadian animator Co Hoedeman.
 Hoedeman was one of dozens of animators sheltered by the National Film Board of Canada, a Canadian government film arts agency that had supported animators for decades.
 A pioneer of refined multiple stop-motion films under the NFB banner was Norman McLaren, who brought in many other animators to create their own creatively controlled films.
 Notable among these are the pinscreen animation films of Jacques Drouin, made with the original pinscreen donated by Alexandre Alexeieff and Claire Parker.

 Czech filmmakers Lubomír Beneš and Vladimír Jiránek debuted their animated puppet characters Pat & Mat, two inventive but clumsy neighbors, in the 7-minute short Kuťáci in 1976.
 Since 1979, over 100 episodes have been broadcast irregularly.
 Since 2014, new episodes were presented in theatrically released package films.
 The series became very popular in several countries, especially in The Netherlands, the only country where the characters are voiced.

-One of the main British animation teams, John Hardwick and Bob Bura, were the main animators in many early British TV shows, and are famous for their work on the Trumptonshire trilogy.
+One of the main British animation teams, John Hardwick and Bob Bura, were the main animators in many early British TV shows, and are famous for their work on the Trumptonshire trilogy (Camberwick Green, Trumpton and Chigley).
+Their company was named Stop Motion Limited, the term having been their trademark until it became generic.